 Flu season peak is still occurring and high flu activity is still being reported in multiple states.

 It is not too late to get the flu shot and medical providers are still recommending vaccination.

-Daliah Wachs, MD, FAAFP is a nationally syndicated radio personality on GCN Network, iHeart Radio and Board Certified Family Physician
+Daliah Wachs, MD, FAAFP is a nationally syndicated radio personality on GCN Network, KDWN, iHeart Radio and is a Board Certified Family Physician